Configuration Language

 Resource Configs

 A resource config is a JSON object with a type field added to the top-level array.
-Resources are provided by plugins — see the plugin registry for available types.
+See the resource reference for all available types.

 [